natezmatthews/queryhoner/README.md

 ## How to structure your query

 One of the features of the QueryHoner is that it can iteratively run you query over a longer time period until you have enough data to perform your tests.
-To enable this feature, your query must include ':days', which the query will iteratively replace with larger numbers.
+To enable this feature, your query must include `:days`, which the query will iteratively replace with larger numbers.
 For example:

 ```sql
 select